Nature provides an abundance of material for making natural crafts. Photo from Country Woman Magazine

 Decide where you want to display your garland and then gather the materials you will need to complete your project.
 Quantities will be dependent on length desired.

-Start with a length of floss that is approximately eight feet long.
-Note (2).
+• Note (2) Starting length of floss is approximately eight feet long.
+The length of floss can be shorter or longer dependent on end use.
 This will be folded in half and knotted after threading needle.
 To ensure materials don't slip off the thread, use a double knot.
 Leave a tail of floss at least six inches long.

 Bay Leaf, Garlic Bulbs and Dried Orange Slices will be the base for this laurel.
 Starting with the Bay Leaf, thread until leaves measure approximately two inches.
-Next add one or two chili peppers, depending on their size.
+Next add one or two chili peppers Note (1), depending on their size.
 Followed by a garlic bulb, one or two more chili peppers, and two more inches of bay leaf.
 Continue using this sequence until you have reached the desired length.
-Note (3).
 To finish, secure floss as closely to the last item on your garland as possible.

 Christmas Garland

-Cinnamon Sticks, Dried Orange Slices, Dried Apple Slices, and Holiday Ribbon are needed for this garland.
+Suggested materials are Cinnamon Sticks, Dried Orange Slices, Dried Apple Slices, and Holiday Ribbon.

 Use ribbon that matches your holiday color theme or incorporate a variety of colors.
 Cut ribbon in eight-inch lengths.
 Fold in half, but do not crease.
 Cut a V at both ends of the ribbon.
 The points of the V's should be facing towards the middle of the length of ribbon.
 Set aside until you need to add them to the garland.